ordina-jworks/ordina-jworks.github.io/_posts/2017-11-15-JavaDay-Ukraine-2017.md

 ## Step 2: Building images

 There are several ways to build Docker images for Kubernetes or Openshift.
-I don't like all of them so I will list the options I do like:
+We like the following ones:

 - The classical way would be to `docker build` a Docker image, push it to your local Docker registry and run it on Kubernetes cluster using `kubectl run ...` or by creating a Kubernetes deployment using `kubectl create -f deployment.yml`
 - For Java applications, the Fabric8 Maven plugin can be used to build, run and debug Docker images on a Kubernetes cluster